 From overuse injuries like tennis elbow and golfer's elbow to conditions like cubital tunnel syndrome, our team of elbow care doctors at Advanced Orthopedics of Oklahoma will understand every aspect of your elbow problem and draw on their expertise to develop a tailored, comprehensive treatment plan to help you heal, recover, and advance.

-Our team includes board-certified specialists Dr. Wendy Emerson, Dr. Steven Hardage, Dr. Robert Marsh, Dr. David Nonweiler, Dr. Bradford Boone, Dr. Jeff Fox and Dr. Scott Rahhal and fellowship-trained surgeon William L. Shelton.
+Our team includes board-certified specialists Dr. Wendy Emerson, Dr. Steven Hardage, Dr. Robert Marsh, Dr. William Shelton, Dr. Brad Vogel, Dr. Bradford Boone, Dr. Jeff Fox and Dr. Scott Rahhal and fellowship-trained surgeon William L. Shelton.
 Our doctors will always recommend an approach that will best serve that patient, considering treatments other than surgery first.
 As board-certified orthopedic surgeons, our surgical elbow specialists can also perform a full range of surgeries for all your elbow needs in addition to procedures for the hand, wrist, and shoulder.